-• The Accelerator Awards program funds milestone-driven activities, informed by industry input, that demonstrate the commercial viability of a technology.
-Program funds are not early stage "proof of concept" funds for work to be performed in an inventor's lab-technologies supported by the Accelerator Award program must be advanced beyond basic research and have the equivalent of a laboratory-scale proof of concept prior to the application.
-Projects that have performed initial customer and market research are often well positioned to submit an Accelerator Award.
-Funded activities should enable product development and commercialization.
+• The program funds milestone-driven technology development and validation activities that are informed by industry and demonstrate the commercial viability of a technology.
+Funds are not to support early-stage research or discovery necessary to establish proof-of-concept, or for continued research to be performed in an inventor's lab.
+Technologies supported by an Accelerator Award must be advanced beyond basic research and have the equivalent of a laboratory-scale proof of concept established.
+Projects that have performed initial customer and market research are often well positioned to apply for an Accelerator Award.

-Examples of activities too early for the Accelerator Awards Examples of activities appropriate for the Accelerator Awards Examples of activities too advanced for the Accelerator Awards, appropriate for TVSF Phase 2 Basic science research Preliminary/pilot data Generate laboratory- scale proof of concept Research customer demand Prototype development Demonstration and assessment of critical failurepoints in subsequent development Optimization studies Scale up pilot studies and commercialization Validate markets and customer demand Assess regulatory pathways App development Bioassays including, therapeutic index tests, toxicology, target specificity, formulation studies, pharmacokinetics Large scale production/synthesis Clinical trials Corrosion/materials testing Fabrication Beta prototype development Deployment of beta prototype to potential customers for testing and evaluation Business development activities
+Examples of activities too early for the Accelerator Awards Examples of activities appropriate for the Accelerator Awards Examples of activities too advanced for the Accelerator Awards Basic science research Preliminary/pilot data Generate laboratory- scale proof of concept Research customer demand Prototype development Demonstration and assessment of critical failure points in subsequent development Optimization studies Scale up pilot studies Validate markets and customer demand Assess regulatory pathways App development Bioassays including, therapeutic index tests, toxicology, target specificity, formulation studies, pharmacokinetics Large scale production/synthesis Clinical trials Corrosion/materials testing Fabrication Beta prototype developmen Deployment of beta prototype to potential customers for testing and evaluation Business development activities